 Miriam Dworkin Waddington

-Miriam Waddington, née Dworkin, was born to Russian-born parents in the intensely Jewish atmosphere of Winnipeg’s North End on December 23, 1917.
+Miriam Waddington, née Dworkin, was born to Russian immigrant parents in the intensely Jewish atmosphere of Winnipeg’s North End on December 23, 1917.
 She was the second of four children and the only girl.
 She had an older brother, Alec, and two younger twin brothers, Dave and Sol.
-Her father, Isaac (Itcheh) Dworkin, arrived in Canada towards the end of the first decade of the twentieth century at the age of twenty; her mother Masha moved to Winnipeg after she had lived in Chicago and then headed north and served as a nurse’s aide in Moose Jaw, Saskatchewan.
+Her father, Isaac (Itcheh) Dworkin, arrived in Canada towards the end of the first decade of the twentieth century at the age of twenty; her mother Masha moved to Winnipeg after living in Chicago and then headed north and served as a nurse’s aide in Moose Jaw, Saskatchewan.

-Miriam’s first language was Yiddish and her parents looked to reinforce both the language and secular Jewish culture by sending her to the Y. L. Peretz Folk School (established in 1914).
+Waddington’s first language was Yiddish and her parents looked to reinforce both the language and secular Jewish culture by sending her to the Y. L. Peretz Folk School (established in 1914).
 Despite strenuous opposition from the religious elements of the community, this highly successful Yiddish day school aimed to instill a progressive Jewish identity in its students.
-The school’s staff included some renowned and accomplished pedagogues; during Miriam’s time at the Peretz the principal was Ya’akov Zipper of the illustrious Shtern family.
-She apparently drew deeply from the social agenda of the school and at the age of twelve she wrote a short essay in Yiddish on the rather weighty topic of Jewish Colonization in the Soviet Union, which appeared in the fifteenth anniversary volume of the school in 1929.
+The school’s staff included some renowned and accomplished pedagogues; during Waddington’s time there, the principal was Ya’akov Zipper of the illustrious Shtern family.
+She apparently drew deeply from the social agenda of the school and at the age of twelve wrote a short essay in Yiddish on the rather weighty topic of Jewish Colonization in the Soviet Union, which appeared in the fifteenth-anniversary volume of the school in 1929.